scrapy/scrapy/docs/topics/selectors.rst

        their results flattened, as a list of unicode strings.

+.. _selector-examples-html:

 Selector examples on HTML response
 ----------------------------------

-Here's a couple of :class:`Selector` examples to illustrate several concepts.
+Here are some :class:`Selector` examples to illustrate several concepts.
 In all cases, we assume there is already a :class:`Selector` instantiated with a :class:`~scrapy.http.HtmlResponse` object like this::